ganesshkumar/obsidian-plugins-stats-ui/posts/2025-06-29-weekly-updates.md

 ---
 title: Obsidian Plugin Updates 2025-06-22 to 2025-06-28
-description: "new obsidian plugins from 2025-06-22 to 2025-06-28 - Gyazo Viewer, Quartz Syncer, Smart Link Formatter, Banyan, Simple Banner"
+description: 'new obsidian plugins from 2025-06-22 to 2025-06-28 - Gyazo Viewer, Quartz Syncer, Smart Link Formatter, Banyan, Simple Banner'
 excerpt: There are 5 new plugins and 81 plugin updates in the last one week's time.
-publishedDate: "2025-06-29"
+publishedDate: '2025-06-29'
-modifiedDate: "2025-06-29"
+modifiedDate: '2025-06-29'
-bannerImage: "/images/obsidian-weekly-updates.webp"
+bannerImage: '/images/obsidian-weekly-updates.webp'
 tags:
   - weekly-updates
 ---